web3os-org/kernel/README.md

 ## Disclaimer

 This project is still considered to be in an alpha state.
-All apps run in the same context and can access every other app, as well as the entire browserfs.
+All apps run in the same context and can access every other app, as well as the entire virtual browserfs.

 Do not rely on it to keep anything safe, and never paste commands you don't understand.
 Anywhere, ever.

+Heavily scrutinize any application or script you install or run, as well as its authors.

 ## User Quickstart